anabaei/salesforce/BasicInt.md

 #### Process Builder
 * [here](https://trailhead.salesforce.com/modules/business_process_automation/units/process_builder)
 * `Setup > Process Builder > save > Add Object (add trigger) > save >  Add Criteria > save`
-* It tells if some conditions meet like updating some fields, automatically update some others
+* Process Builder is workflow tool and tells if some conditions meet like updating some fields, automatically update some others.
+For example if a company you work for change its location and you want a way to automatically update addresses of all people
+* You first create a process and then select the object on which the process runs.
+You also make sure the process kicks off whenever a record is edited or created

 #### Cloud Work Flow Designer
 * It is shortcut to create for example an account from home page from [here](https://trailhead.salesforce.com/modules/business_process_automation/units/flow).
 You define screen and then create records to make flow
 * first enable it from `setup> Automation >Enable Lightning runtime`